+It is clear that the relative importance of demand compared to other sources of innovation increases as soon as firms become active mainly on international markets.
 In markets with a strong international focus, innovations must also aim to meet the needs of foreign customers.
 It is more difficult to take such international customer needs into account, because customer preferences can vary between different countries/markets.
 This is the crux of the problem for innovation strategy.
-The company's customers may be in different regional or national (legal) contexts and sometimes at different stages of technological development.
+The company's customers may be in different regional or national contexts and sometimes at different stages of technological development.
 Nonetheless, they all expect innovations perfectly adapted to their respective technical applications.

 How do individual sectors manage to utilise demand as a source of innovation in a way that leads to success, not only in the home market but also in international markets?
 If innovations bring in high export revenues in a context where customers are important in pushing innovation, this is a sign that the innovation design that meets demand preferences can also come to dominate abroad.
-The sectors to which this applies appear in the upper right quadrant of Figure 0-6 below.
-They include ICT, Machinery/Equipment, Chemicals and R&D Services.
+The sectors to which this applies appear in the upper right quadrant of Figure 2 below.
+They include ICT and Medical/Optical Instruments.
 In contrast, sectors in which innovations are, to a great extent, responses to customers' wishes, but which only achieve a low export ratio, have something of a problem.
 In particular, Financial Services, Energy Production, Technical Services, Wholesale and Food & Drink only achieve below-average export ratios.
-One reason for this is that innovations in Financial Services, Energy Production and Technical Services sectors are mainly driven by technology.
-When it comes to Food and Drink, it seems very plausible that this result also stems from the lack of demand involvement in the innovation process.
-The Furniture/Toys and Other Vehicles industries, on the other hand, were successful exporters, even though they made less than average use of demand as a source of innovation.